darraricks-gmail/splitter/README.md

 docker compose exec tests pytest -v

 After the test run is complete you can retrieve the test artifacts in the /test_artifacts directory artifact

 **Tear Down Application and Test Containers**

 docker compose down

-Troubleshooting:
+**Troubleshooting:**

-On rare occasion after many docker builds and deploys you might start to see various file not found errors in the test logs if this starts to occur consistently try tearing down the deployment container along with deleting the volumes as well, just remember all data associated with them will be wiped: docker compose down -v then deploy again docker compose up --build
+On occasion after many docker builds and deploys you might start to see various "file not found" errors in the test logs if this starts to occur consistently try tearing down the deployment container along with deleting the volumes as well, just remember all data associated with them will be wiped:

+docker compose down -v

+then deploy again

+docker compose up --build

-# Test Strategy
+## Test Strategy

 **High Level Directory Structure**